keikari/Quadratic-funding-calculator/README.md

 # Quadratic-funding-calculator

+Round details need to be set in quadratic-funding-calculator.py
+Then just run quadratic-funding-calculator.py, it will keep looking for new supports until it's killed.
+It will write current results to qtf-result-json.js

 quadratic-funding-calculator.py is used to enter/get needed values for Qtf.py.
 And to keep actively looking for new contributions.

 Qtf.py contains logic for looking for tips and checking which ones are valid.